finalburnneo/FBNeo/src/burner/libretro/README.md

 ### Game XXX runs faster in MAME2003/MAME2010, why ?
 This is not MAME, we are generally using a more "up-to-date" code.
 Overall, FB Alpha is slower than old MAME version but more accurate and less buggy.
 This libretro port also support various features which are usually buggy or absent in MAME cores (netplay, rewind, retroachievements, ...).
-It takes some resources.
+It might use additional resources.

 ### Cheat code doesn't work, why ?
 There should be partial support through the new API relying on main ram exposition.